telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 # Trust Fiddler's Certificate Authority

-This article provides additional information about the options for installing the Fiddler Everywhere root CA (certificate authority) in your operating system.
+This article provides additional information about the options for installing the Fiddler Everywhere certificate authority (CA) in your operating system.
 The proper certificate installation is a crucial step when using Fiddler Everywhere to [capture system  HTTPS traffic]({%slug capture-traffic-get-started%}#system-capturing).
 Note that the certificate authority installation is not mandatory if you choose to use the [independent browser capturing]({%slug capture-traffic-get-started%}#independent-browser-capturing) or [terminal capturing]({%slug capture-traffic-get-started%}#terminal-capturing) modes.

 ## Install & Trust the Fiddler's Certificate Authority (Recommended Automated Approach)